-Principles and techniques fundamental to the analysis and design of digital communication systems.
-The basic building blocks of a digital communication system including channel encoders/decoders, digital modulators/demodulators and channel characteristics.
-Channel impairments such as signal-to-noise ratios, distortion, interference, transmission errors and fading.
-Wired and wireless systems.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: ECE 320 or CMPS 320.
+This course focuses on the representation of signals and noise, Gaussian processes, correlation functions and power spectra, linear systems and random processes, performance analysis and design of coherent and noncoherent communication systems, phase-shift-keying, frequency-shift-keying, and M-ary communication systems, optimum receivers and signal space concepts, information and its measure, source encoding, channel capacity, and error correcting coding.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: MATH 2320 or 2520, ENGR/ECE/PHYS 2070, ECE 3040

-ECE 420 Embedded Systems (5)
+ECE 3250 Embedded Systems (4)

-Built on logic designs, using assembly and C languages to study embedded systems with regard to their software, hardware, theories and implementation methodology.
-Various embedded system development tools, such as assemblers, debuggers and cross compilers, will be introduced and used in the course.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: CMPS 224 and ECE 320 or CMPS 320.
+Introduce embedded systems.
+Cover embedded concepts, NI sbRIO embedded system devices, LabVIEW RT and FPGA modules, combinational and sequential logic circuits design, finite state machines, memory and storage, sensor and motor interface.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: ECE 3070 and ECE 3200

-ECE 325 Properties of Materials (5)

-Fundamental electrical, optical, and magnetic properties of materials, elementary quantum mechanics, crystal structure, energy bands, metals and semiconductors.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: ECE 307 and PHYS 223.

-ECE 330 Signals and Systems II (5)
+ECE 3320 Fields and Waves (4)

-Analysis of both continuous-time and discrete-time signals, convolution, frequency domain analysis, Fourier series, Fourier transforms, and z-transforms, filters, applications to communications and control systems.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: MATH 204 or 234 and ENGR 207 or PHYS 207.
+This course focuses on the fundamentals of electromagnetics.
+Students are expected to acquire expertise in vector analysis, electrostatic and magnetic fields, Maxwell’s equations, plane waves, reflection, attenuation, and impedance.
+Knowledge of circuit theory, Matlab, differential equations, and calculus are required to successfully complete the course.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: MATH 2320 or 2520 and ENGR/ECE/PHYS 2070.

-ECE 332 Fields and Waves (5)
+ECE 3340 Control Systems (4)

-Vector analysis, electrostatic and magnetic fields, Maxwell’s equations, plane waves.
-Reflection, attenuation, and impedance.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: MATH 204 or 234 and PHYS 223.
+Introduce control system analysis and design.
+Cover control system modeling, time response, reduction of multiple systems, stability analysis, steady-state errors, root locus technique, PID controller, and fuzzy controller.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: ECE 3040.

-ECE 434 Introduction to Control Theory (5)

-This course is an introduction to the analysis and design of feedback control systems, including classical control theory in the time and frequency domain.
-Modeling of physical, biological and information systems using linear and nonlinear differential equations.
-Stability and performance of interconnected systems, including use of block diagrams, Bode plots, Nyquist criterion, and Lyapunov functions.
-Robustness and uncertainty management in feedback systems through stochastic and deterministic methods.
-Introductory random processes, Kalman filtering, and norms of signals and systems.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: ECE 304, 306, 330, and MATH 340.

-ECE 337 Fundamentals of Power Systems (5)
+ECE 3370 Power Systems Fundamentals (4)

 This course is an introductory subject in the field of electric power systems.
 Electric power systems have become increasingly important as a way of transmitting and transforming energy in industrial, military and transportation uses.
 The course covers basic elements of power system, three-phase circuit analysis, transformers, transmission line configuration, the per unit system and power flow.
 Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: ENGR 207 or PHYS 207 and ECE 304 or consent of the instructor.
+Prerequisites: ENGR/ECE/PHYS 2070 and ECE 3040

-ECE 336 Electrical Machinery (5)
+ECE 3380 Power Electronics and Electric Drives (4)

-This course is an introduction to the analysis and design of electromechanical energy conversion systems, magnetic circuit theory, general transformer and machinery theory, DC and AC motors and generators.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: ECE 304 and 307.
+The course is an introduction to switched-mode power converters, electromechanical energy conversion systems, and electric drives.
+It provides a basic knowledge of circuitry for the control and conversion of electrical power with high efficiency.
+These converters can change and regulate the voltage, current, or power; dc-dc converters, ac-dc rectifiers, dc-ac inverters, and ac-ac cycloconverters are in common use.
+Applications include electronic power supplies, aerospace and vehicular hybrid power systems, and renewable energy systems.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: ECE 3070, ECE 3320, ECE 3370.

-ECE 377 Special Topics in Computer and Electrical Engineering (1-5)
+ECE 3770 Special Topics (1-3)

 This course will be used to supplement regularly scheduled courses with additional material at the intermediate level.
+Course is repeatable, but only a combined total of 4 units of ECE 377x, 477x, and 48xx may be used for elective credit towards the major requirements.

+ECE 3771 Special Topics Laboratory (1)

+Optional laboratory for the study of topics at the intermediate level.
+Course is repeatable, but only a combined total of 4 units of ECE 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Co-requisite: ECE 3770

-ECE 422 Digital Signal Processing (5)
+ECE 4220 Digital Signal Processing (4)